-Plenty of carb-conscious athletes have adopted spaghetti squash as their go-to replacement for wheat-based pasta.
-With only 50 calories per 1-cup serving, spaghetti squash contains tons of fiber and nutrients such as potassium, vitamin B6, manganese and vitamin C. Level up your linguni with these five new ways to enjoy this stellar staple.
+Plenty of low-carb eaters and carb-conscious athletes have adopted spaghetti squash as their go-to replacement for wheat-based pasta.
+With only 50 calories per 1-cup serving, spaghetti squash is impressively nutrient-dense, with tons of fiber and nutrients such as potassium, vitamin B6, manganese, and vitamin C in every bite.

 1. Trade for flour-based pizza crust